Gabrblal/METR4202/README.md

 ## Dependancies

+The ximea and dynamixel packages can be downloaded with the configuration script

+    ./scripts/configure.bash

-Upon booting a new pi, the following dependancies must be installed:
+The following python library dependancies must be installed:

-    pip install:
-        scipy
-        numpy
-        rospy
-        pigpio
-        opencv
+    pip install scipy numpy rospy pigpio opencv

 ## Launching
 Each time the pi is booted the usb memory limits must be disabled and the